Nation of Islam and antisemitism: Malcolm X and antisemitism

-Nation of Islam identity Malcolm X has been widely accused of being antisemitic.
+Malcolm X, a member of the Nation of Islam until he left in 1964, made antisemitic statements and is thought to have held antisemitic beliefs.
 His autobiography contains several antisemitic charges and caricatures of Jews.
 Alex Haley, the autobiography's co-author, had to rewrite some of the book in order to eliminate a number of negative statements about Jews in the manuscript.
-Malcolm X believed that the fabricated antisemitic text "Protocols of the Elders of Zion", was authentic and introduced it to NOI members, while blaming Jewish people for "perfecting the modern evil" of neo-colonialism.
+Malcolm X believed that the fabricated antisemitic text Protocols of the Elders of Zion, was authentic and introduced it to NOI members, while blaming Jewish people for "perfecting the modern evil" of neo-colonialism.
 He was a leading figure in reshaping the black community's perception of The Holocaust, engaging in Holocaust trivialization and claiming that the Jews "brought it on themselves".

 In 1961, Malcolm X spoke at a NOI rally alongside George Lincoln Rockwell, the head of the American Nazi Party.
-Rockwell claimed that there was overlap between Black nationalism and White supremacy.
+Rockwell claimed that there was overlap between Black nationalism and White nationalism.
 Even after his departure from the NOI and during the last months of his life, Malcolm X's statements about Jews continued to include antisemitic images of Jews as "bloodsucker[s]".